mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Prompt Strategy & Optimization.md

 ## 🗂️ Course Structure (Live Session)
 1. Icebreaker: “AI in Costume” (5 min)

-Activity: Ask the AI to respond as a pirate, therapist, and barista to the same question.
+**Activity:** Ask the AI to respond as a pirate, therapist, and barista to the same question.<br>
-Humor Injection: “Role prompting: because sometimes you need your AI to wear a monocle and speak in Shakespearean verse.”
+**Humor:** “Role prompting: because sometimes you need your AI to wear a monocle and speak in Shakespearean verse.”

 2. What Is Role Prompting?
 (10 min)

-Definition: Assigning a persona or role to the AI to influence tone, style, and domain expertise.
+**Definition:** Assigning a persona or role to the AI to influence tone, style, and domain expertise.<br>
-Example: “Act as a financial advisor and explain compound interest to a teenager.”
+**Example:** “Act as a financial advisor and explain compound interest to a teenager.”<br>
-Analogy: “It’s like casting your AI in a movie—give it a role, and it’ll play the part.”
+**Analogy:** “It’s like casting your AI in a movie—give it a role, and it’ll play the part.”

 3. What Is Context Framing?
 (10 min)

-Definition: Providing background information or situational setup to guide the AI’s response.
+**Definition:** Providing background information or situational setup to guide the AI’s response.<br>
-Example: “Given the following meeting notes, draft a summary for the executive team.”
+**Example:** “Given the following meeting notes, draft a summary for the executive team.”<br>
-Humor: “Context framing is like giving your AI a map before asking it for directions.”
+**Humor:** “Context framing is like giving your AI a map before asking it for directions.”

 4. Combining Roles + Context (10 min)